THRUSHWANTH/Book-Recommendation-system/README.md

 | Cosine Similarity | 0.18     | 0.17   |
 | Pearson Similarity| 0.1798   | 0.1732 |

+- we can observe that the best evaluation metrics are obtained using item based collaborative filtering Method.

 ## Data Enhancement and Filtering

 - Derived crucial metrics: avg_rating and num_reviews.